Beyond DAGs: A Latent Partial Causal Model for Multimodal Learning: From Principles to Practice: Disentanglement in CLIP Models

-\section{From Principles to Practice: Disentanglement Ability of CLIP-like Models}
+\section{From Principles to Practice: Disentanglement in CLIP Models}

-In theory, both Corollaries \ref{corollary:hyper} and \ref{coro:conv} suggest a disentanglement potential of CLIP-like models trained by multimodal contrastive learning, under the assumption that the variables in $\mathbf{z}_x$ (and symmetrically, $\mathbf{z}_t$) are mutually independent. we explore how these theoretical insights can be translated into practical guidance for the effective use of CLIP-like models.
+In theory, both Corollaries \ref{corollary:hyper} and \ref{coro:conv} suggest a disentanglement potential of CLIP-like models trained by MMCL, under the assumption that the variables in $\mathbf{z}_x$ (and symmetrically, $\mathbf{z}_t$) are mutually independent. we explore how these theoretical insights can be translated into practical guidance for the effective use of CLIP-like models.

-Corollary~\ref{corollary:hyper} shows that the representations $\mathbf{f}_x(\mathbf{x})$ learned by multimodal contrastive learning are linearly related to the true latent variables $\mathbf{z}_x$ via an orthogonal transformation, i.e., $\mathbf{f}_x(\mathbf{x}) = \mathbf{A} \mathbf{z}_x + \mathbf{c}$.
+Corollary~\ref{corollary:hyper} shows that the representations $\mathbf{f}_x(\mathbf{x})$ learned by MMCL are linearly related to the true latent variables $\mathbf{z}_x$ via an orthogonal transformation, i.e., $\mathbf{f}_x(\mathbf{x}) = \mathbf{A} \mathbf{z}_x + \mathbf{c}$.
 This result holds under two key conditions: (1) the true latent variables are sampled from a hyperspherical latent space, and (2) the inference model, e.g., CLIP-like models, is trained in a hyperspherical inference space.
 Notably, CLIP-like models naturally satisfy condition (2), as they typically employ L2 normalization, constraining representations to the unit sphere.
-Therefore, under condition (1) holds, the representations from CLIP-like models can be passed through linear unmixing method (e.g., FastICA~\cite{hyvarinen1999fast}) to resolve the mixing matrix $\mathbf{A}$, resulting in disentangled representations.
+Therefore, under condition (1) holds, the representations from CLIP-like models can be passed through linear unmixing method (e.g., FastICA~\citep{hyvarinen1999fast}) to resolve the mixing matrix $\mathbf{A}$, resulting in disentangled representations.
 It is worth to note that the geometry of the hypersphere, specifically the unit ${M-1}$-dimensional hypersphere, places an upper bound on the number of independent variables, i.e., ${M-1}$ at most.